logicalhacking/DVHMA/README.md

 vulnerabilities that exploit the JavaScript to Java bridge.

 ## Team Members
-This application is developed as part of the research project ZertApps (Certified Security for Mobile Applications) by
+This application is developed as part of the project ZertApps (Certified Security for Mobile Applications).
+ZertApps (http://www.zertapps.de) is a collaborative research project funded by the German Ministry for Research and Education.
+The core developers of DVHMA are:
 * Achim D. Brucker <achim.brucker@sap.com>
 * Michael Herzberg <michael.herzberg@sap.com>